Table of Contents

 14. Describe how you use nature in your teaching.

-Montessori loves the real world.
+Montessori favors the real world.

-Tips: Mention safety and wonder.
+Remember to include safety and wonder.

 15. How do you handle a child who resists activities?